wlina2511/mb_technical-test_front/README.md

 - Around **4.5** hours implementing differents features, bonus or not.

 ###  Architectural and technical choices
-I used Unity 2019.3.6f1 as requested, and chose to have my architecture as follows :
+I used Unity **2019.3.6f1 as requested**, and chose to have my architecture as follows :

 ![alt text](https://i.stack.imgur.com/QiJAP.png "Image1")